jtroussard/treematic/README.md

 2. **Generate Tree Everything**: Right-click on any directory in the Explorer and choose "Generate Tree Everything" from the context menu.
 This action generates a comprehensive tree representation, including all directories and files, and copies it to your clipboard.

 **NOTE** The 'everything' command excludes the contents of `.git/` directory for performance reasons.
+**NOTE** File sizes option for Windows OS has been temporarily disabled due to third party dependency issues.

 ## Example Use Cases